-This activity invited people to creatively share what they noticed growing on their individual patch of earth in the first week of May.
-With the contributions I intended to produce an artwork sharing a wider view of Suffolk in bloom, a way of experiencing our landscape at a time when we have little freedom of movement.
+This activity invites people to creatively share what they notice growing on their individual patch of earth in the first week of May.
+With the contributions I intend to produce an artwork to be shared online as a wider view of Suffolk in bloom, a way of experiencing our landscape at a time when we have little freedom of movement.

 I imagine a digital map with the images submitted transformed into digital collages imitating the shape of the villages on a traditional OS map.
 This approach proves frustrating, although I generally work between digital and analogue, the work I’m now producing feels flat and irrelevant.

-Thinking about the material I’m working with, although its digital, it’s role is to create a sensory experience, an immersion into rural Suffolk.
+I think about the digital material and how I can work with it to make a sensory experience, an immersion into rural Suffolk.

 I’d like to explore this idea further, I feel the restrictions of lockdown working are highlighting something in the relationship between digital and the real world that I hadn’t properly understood before.

-How do we use online platforms, digital techniques and other forms of communication to engender the experience of working with an artist in a village hall in rural Suffolk.
-I, like many people, have sought the personal and local experiences online, gravitating to known groups.
+How do we use online platforms, digital techniques and other forms of communication to engender the social experience of working with an artist in a village hall in rural Suffolk.
+Like many people, I’ve sought the personal and local experiences online, gravitating to known groups.
 I wonder how we give an online space a real sense of ‘local’.